Board of Directors Executive Committee 2019 — 2020

 Board of Directors 2019 — 2020 (alphabetical, by last name)

 Paige LaCombe lives in the Los Angeles area.
 She has traveled widely, lived in France as a student, and now hosts Servas members and interviews prospective members.
 As a teacher for over 22 years, she has dedicated herself to promoting social progress and providing quality public education for minority students in South Central Los Angeles.
 She helps lead the Communication Committee to strengthen membership by creating more effective means of communications.
-She is excited to serve as the US Servas Peace and Justice Secretary and represent US Servas locally and internationally.
+She serves as the Servas International Peace Secretary.

 Raleigh has been an active member of Servas for the last five years.
 From participating in an immersive SYLE (Servas Youth Language Experience) language experience in Hindi to now giving back by planning other SYLES, she has become an important member of Servas.
 She is a writer and a web developer, who has a strength in her vision for the Servas website.

 1. Improve the website to make the services we offer frictionless.

 2. Make the website compatible with mobile devices.

 Radha Radhakrishna resides in Darien, CT and has been a member of Servas since 1989.
 He is currently a Professor at Columbia University.
 Previously he worked in the financial services industry.
 He is the current Treasurer of Servas International, and a member of the Servas International Executive Committee (EXCO).
 Additionally, he represents Servas International at the United Nations in New York City.